Dating: Casual dating

 Casual dating refers to romantic or sexual relationships that are not oriented toward long-term commitment or exclusivity.
 Such arrangements may involve short-term or non-exclusive partnerships.
 Motivations for casual dating can include sexual exploration, socialisation, or autonomy, and personal growth rather than commitment or marriage.

 Sexual interactions between unmarried heterosexuals have been variously defined as promiscuity, free love, casual sex, or hook-up culture, friends with benefits, depending on the ideological and disciplinary context.
 Casual dating exists on a continuum that ranges from transient encounters to ongoing but non-exclusive relationships, reflecting diverse approaches to intimacy and attachment.
 The meaning and moral interpretation of casual dating differ by culture, gender, and generation.
-Dating practices can vary in the degree of emotional involvement, for example, relationship can be committed, monogamous, non-monogamous, or casual, and individuals often signal their preferred degree of commitment through social or digital cues.
-Commitment can be connected to dating stability.

-Scientific research found no evidence for a stereotype that people who engage in casual sex, particularly women, have lower self-esteem than those who report only committed sexual relationships.
+A research study (2025) found no evidence for a stereotype that people who engage in casual sex, particularly women, have lower self-esteem than those who report only committed sexual relationships.

 Intentional dating

-Intentional dating is a structured approach in which partners in long-term relationships continue to go on dates with each other through planned, meaningful experiences.
+Intentional dating is a practice in which partners in established relationships schedule regular dates involving planned activities.
 It is based on the idea that desire and emotional closeness can be strengthened through ongoing effort rather than left to routine or chance.
-By approaching dating mindfully, choosing activities that foster curiosity, novelty, and emotional presence, partners can strengthen their sense of emotional connection and reignite sexual and romantic desire over time.
-Intentional dating draws on ideas from Self-Expansion Theory, which suggests that relationships thrive when partners keep learning, exploring, and discovering new sides of themselves and each other through shared experiences that act as catalysts for personal and relational growth.
-By combining evidence-based principles of autonomy, competence, and relatedness from Self-Determination Theory with the motivational mechanisms of self-expansion, intentional dating treats desire as a skill that can be cultivated through deliberate practice, helping couples sustain intimacy and erotic vitality throughout their relationship.
+The approach emphasises mindful choice of activities that promote curiosity about oneself and one's partner, novelty, and emotional presence, which can strengthen emotional connection and sexual desire.
+Intentional dating draws on self-expansion theory, which suggests that relationships benefit when partners engage in new shared experiences and self-determination theory, applying its principles of autonomy, competence and relatedness to the cultivation of sexual desire.